SubodhAmruK/Pick-a-Number-Game/README.md

 # Pick-a-Number-Game
 Pick a Number game created with python (GUI)

+""Without the Resource File the project doesn't work save both the .py file and resources folder in a single file and access it"""

 This game is built using Python (Tkinter and random).
 Here the user is supposed to guess a number between the range of numbers .
 Pick a Number game has 3 modes.